riscv-boom/riscv-boom/docs/sections/RobDispatch/rob.rst

 To facilitate superscalar *Dispatch* and *Commit*, the ROB is implemented as a circular buffer with :math:`W` banks (where :math:`W` is the *dispatch* and *commit* width of the machine [1]_).
-This organization is shown in Figure [fig:rob].
+This organization is shown in :numref:`rob`.

 At *dispatch*, up to :math:`W` instructions are written from the *fetch packet* into an ROB row, where each instruction is written to a